On the word problem for just infinite groups: Finitely generated just infinite groups

-Let us somehow order the complete enumeration of exponents $\varepsilon_{i_j}$ and the reduced words $t_j$ from the free group $F_k$ of rank $k$.
+Let us fix an ordering for the complete enumeration of the exponents $\varepsilon_{j}$ and the reduced words $t_j$ from the free group $F_k$ of rank $k$.
 It is known that every word that is equal to $1$ in the group $G=\langle S \mid \mathcal{R} \rangle$, after performing free group cancellations, coincides graphically with some Dyck word (see \cite[Lemma 5.1]{AdianDurnev2000}).
-If $X=1$ then let $q$ be the maximal number amongst indices $i_j$ that were used for $X$ in the product \eqref{dyck_word}.
-Then then the word $X$ will be found in any enlisting process $P_s$ with $s\geq q$, and after $X$ will be found the whole algorithm will complete its work.
-If $X\ne 1$, then the Algorithm 1 will never complete its work.
+If $x=1$ then let $q$ be the largest index $i_j$ that was used for $x$ in the product \eqref{dyck_word}.
+Then the word $x$ will be found in any enumerating process $P_s$ with $s\geq q$, and once $x$ is found, the whole algorithm will terminate.
+If $x\ne 1$, then Algorithm 1 will never terminate.

-\emph{Algorithm 2} (to prove $X\ne 1$).
-Here we apply reasoning that combines two different ideas that are used in Kuznetsov's theorem with the Dyson--Mostowski theorem.
+\emph{Algorithm 2} (to prove $x\ne 1$).
+Here we apply reasoning that combines two different ideas that are used in Kuznetsov's theorem with the McKinsey--Maltsev theorem.